I have worked with small, medium, and large-sized businesses alike. And one of the things I see again and again is the lack of a budget for branding.

 1. DIY Mode

 This is where you are still doing most everything yourself.
 If you are in this mode, (and don't have the budget for a branding project), make a sheet of colors, fonts, personality words, your mission and values for your company.
 This you should come back to every time you make a decision: buying items for your store, writing an email to your customers, training your staff, etc. I have nothing against businesses in this bucket.
 I grew up in a family business of DIYers.
 But just know if you stay in DIY mode too long, you could actually be costing your company.
 That goes for more than just branding.

 2. Movin' Up

 Your business would fall into this category if you are growing and starting to delegate more and more responsibilities to professionals.
 This is when I would recommend you reach out to a freelance designer to help you establish and maintain your brand.

 3. Strong Foundation

 Businesses in this category have been around for years and have strong, steady growth.
 You are at the stage where you are needing someone to handle your marketing and you have lots of materials you need designed.
-At this point, I would recommend you hire an in-house designer or hire an agency to do your design & marketing.
+At this point, I would recommend you hire an in-house brand director or agency to guide and grow your brand identity.

 You know who you are.
 You are growing quickly, maybe some investors are interested in giving you some money, and you're probably in a little over your head.
-The time to invest in brand and hire a designer?
+The time to invest in brand and hire a brand director?
 Yesterday.
-(I'm talking like a true millennial now.)
 But really, if your company is growing quickly, it is very important that you define and implement a brand.
 You have to gain the trust of customers in a brand-heavy world.
-And one of your competitive advantages will come down to brand whether you are innovating an industry or not (trust me, I know).

 Building a brand takes time, energy and knowledge.
 Know which business stage you are in and invest what you can into your brand experience.
 It'll be worth it.